dcomtois/summarytools/README.md

 `smoker` and `diseased`.
 By default, `ctable()` gives row proportions, but we’ll include the full syntax anyway.

-Since *markdown* has not support (yet) for multi-line headings, we’ll show an image of the resulting html table.
+Since *markdown* has not support (yet) for multiline headings, we’ll show an image of the resulting html table.

 ``` r